RVetas/CardContainer/README.md

 **If you like CardContainer, give it a ⭐**

 ## Overview

-CardContainer is simple Tinder-like card container with `UITableView`-like API.
+CardContainer is simple Tinder-like card cosntainer with `UITableView`-like API.

 ![](./Screenshots/CardExmaple.gif)

 ## Installation